 The school day does not begin until 8 a.m.
 Those arriving after 8 a.m. can go directly to their classrooms.
 Please wait to enter the building between 8:00 and 8:15 am.
-Students in Before School Care will be permitted to go directly to their classrooms when the 8:00am bell rings.
+Students are tardy if they arrive in class after 8:15 am.